-Section 19.3 Notice of Absence
+Section 19.2 Notice of Absence

-- A. Any employee who is unable to report for work at his assigned time for any reason shall notify the proper designated authority as soon as possible before his assigned starting time and no later than one (1) hour before his starting time.
+- A. Any employee who is unable to report for work at his assigned time for any reason shall notify the proper designated authority no sooner than (8) hours before his assigned starting time and no later than one (1) hour before his starting time.
 Notice of absence may be given through another person only if the employee is physically unable to provide the proper notice.
-When notice is not provided the employee will not be paid for his time off unless he can furnish compelling evidence that circumstances beyond his control preventing giving proper notice.
-An employee who is absent three (3) consecutive workdays without notifying the City, or without valid reason, for failure to so notify the City, will be considered to have voluntarily resigned. - B. An employee who is absent from the job without prior notice to the City and/or failure to give the City a legitimate reason for his absence after returning to work shall be subject to the following penalties:
+When notice is not provided, the employee will not be paid for his time off unless he can furnish compelling evidence that circumstances beyond his control preventing giving proper notice.
+An employee who is absent three (3) consecutive work days without notifying the City, or without valid reason for failure to so notify the City, will be considered to have voluntarily resigned. - B. An employee who is absent from the job without prior notice to the City and/or failure to give the City a legitimate reason for his absence within three (3) days after returning to work shall be subject to the following penalties:

-First Offense - 5 day suspension without pay Second Offense - 10 day suspension without pay Third Offense - Dismissal
+First Offense - 2 days suspension without pay Second Offense - 5 days suspension without pay Third Offense - Dismissal